Welcome to Weston-under-Penyard CE Primary School EYFS Unit

+Our innovative, teacher-led Early Years Unit is a wonderful place for our pupils to start their school life.
 We promote a safe and nurturing environment, enabling children to grow in confidence as individuals and to understand the need for kindness and respect towards one another.
 We provide a creative, broad, fun-filled and enquiry-based curriculum, tailored to suit each child.
-Our learning environment fosters children’s natural sense of curiosity and independence and encourages them to become critical, creative thinkers, who embrace challenges through purposeful play, underpinned by our growth mindset-based ethos.
+Our learning environment, which includes a bespoke playground including a garden area, a construction area, a small world area and a mud kitchen, fosters children’s natural sense of curiosity and independence and encourages them to become critical, creative thinkers, who embrace challenges through purposeful play, underpinned by our growth mindset-based ethos.

 Every child who joins our Early Years setting is welcomed into a community of children, their families and our teachers engaged in the wonder of childhood and the joy of learning.